princomp/princomp.github.io/source/labs/ArrayBasics.md

 - To iterate over arrays,
 - To use the `Length` property of array,

-## Declaration, Assignment & Initialization of an Array
+## Declaration, Assignment and Initialization of an Array

 ### Warm-up